SymfonyCasts/phpspec/sfcasts/implementing-debugging.md

 phpspec just generated the `__construct()` method for us.
 Thanks buddy!
 Go check it out!
 Two cool things here.
 First, in `Dinosaur`, yes, it *did* add the constructor method.
-As a bonus, it even put it in the right place: after the properties, but above all the other public functions. phpspe, are you trying to take my job?
+As a bonus, it even put it in the right place: after the properties, but above all the other public functions. phpspec, are you trying to take my job?

 Second, when phpspec re-ran all of the examples, well... they're almost *all* failing
 now: too few arguments to `Dinosaur::__construct()`.
 And... that makes sense!
 We